aidanogr/SwapCommand/README.md

 Other ways of running are: Compiling and debugging the source code yourself in Visual Studio or just starting the application once and closing it in task manager

-# Windows Hook application to create a new hotkey for swapping two words

 # Download instructions